 - Verify your state’s Tier II reporting requirements.
 Check criteria like thresholds, the contacts on your Local Emergency Planning Committees (LEPCs), and even your state’s reporting portal and submission instructions.

-- Determine which facilities need to submit a Tier II report.
+- Determine which facilities must submit a Tier II report.
 Of note, confirm any new chemicals that need to be added to your inventory from the previous year.
 If there are new ones, your state might require you to submit a Safety Data Sheet (SDS) along with the EPCRA Tier II report.

-TIP 1: Compile a list of chemicals at each facility to determine which ones are considered an Extremely Hazardous Substance (EHS).
-Refer to SDSs and the EPA’s list of EHS.
+TIP 1: Compile a list of the chemicals at each facility to determine which ones are considered an Extremely Hazardous Substance (EHS).
+Refer to SDSs and EPA’s list of EHS.

 TIP 2: For inventory, consider a calculated approach that takes various positive and negative material transactions into account.
 This is a best management practice for facilities with high material turnover and transfers.
-(Note that this practice can be labor intensive since it requires detailed and frequent inventory data updates from operations.)
+(Note that this practice can be labor intensive since it requires detailed and frequent inventory data updates from Operations.)

 TIP 3: Determine the maximum amount of each chemical you have on site at any one time.
-Compare the amount to Threshold Planning Quantities (TPQs) to see if you need to file an EPCRA Tier II report.
+Compare the amount to threshold planning quantities (TPQs) to see if you need to file an EPCRA Tier II report.
 You might have to get purchasing and usage records from your procurement or ERP systems (see Item 6 for more detail).